 The successful applicant will be expected to actively participate and represent R&M in professional organizations and community activities.

-The environmental geologist or engineer will report to the Group Manager of Geotechnical Engineering and Geology, and to Senior Geologists and Geotechnical Engineers on a day-to-day basis, depending on project team structure.
+The environmental geologist or environmental specialist will report to the Group Manager of Geotechnical Engineering and Geology and/or the Group Manager of Environmental Services, and to other senior staff on a day-to-day basis, depending on project team structure.

 On Any Given Day

-On a typical office day, the environmental geologist or engineer will:
+On a typical office day, the environmental geologist or specialist will: